for Cold Climate Housing and much more

 This particular kit is about one of the best DIY kits I have ever seen, distributed by a company called Field Controls.
 They supply a self adhesive template that glues to the ductwork to guide the cutting of the holes.
 The template remains after the job is finished and provides the instructions for replacing bulbs.
 They provide all the drills necessary and the unit just plugs into an outlet to avoid having to take on any wiring, and a video to explain about the device, its installation and maintenance.

-Keywords: Mould, Mold, Filters, Moisture, Air Quality, Air Conditioning, Cleaning, Controls, Furnace, Light Bulbs, Air Filters, Fans, Duct, Health, Maintenance, Electrical
+Keywords: Mould, Mold, Filters, Moisture, Air Quality, Air Conditioning, Cleaning, Controls, Furnace, Light Bulbs, Air Filters, Health, Fans, Duct, Maintenance, Electrical

 Article 1917